The Best Road Trips In The World

 Maybe it’s because it’s where part of my family comes from, but Southern Italy is probably my favorite place I’ve road tripped in Europe.
 While most foreign tourists flock to the highlights of the north, most skip out on what southern Italy has to offer (hint: heaps!).

 Taking a road trip to hit the highlights of Campania, Basilicata, Puglia, Calabria, and Sicily is a good way to see some of the best of South Italy in two weeks.
-Of course, you could spend much more than two weeks exploring these regions as they are jam-packed with so many historic points, beaches, religious sites, great good, and so much more.
+Of course, you could spend much more than two weeks exploring these regions as they are jam-packed with so many historic points, beaches, religious sites, great food, and so much more.
 Start planning your very own adventure with my South Italy road trip itinerary.

 More articles to plan your trip around southern Italy with